cosmos/sdk-tutorials/academy/0.0-B9lab-Blockchains/1_blockchain.md

 Although there is no obvious way to settle it, **transaction order must be resolved** because processing transactions out of order would produce non-trivial differences in outcomes.
 Such a non-trivial difference would be for example an instance of double-spending.
 Without agreement about the transaction order, there can be no agreement about the balance of accounts.

-Bitcoin uses a process, i.e. **consensus algorithm**, called **proof-of-work (PoW)**, which can be (simplistically) thought of as a lottery.
+Bitcoin uses a process, i.e. **consensus algorithm**, called **Proof-of-Work (PoW)**, which can be (simplistically) thought of as a lottery.
 In this process, the lucky winner gets the privilege of being the authority for one block of transactions.
 The winning lottery ticket called the **nonce** is used as an input for a hash function, the result of which needs to have the properties of a **winning** lottery ticket.
 This is arbitrarily difficult to achieve - more on this later.
 "Winning" can be easily verified by other participants.
 The verified lottery winner's opinion about the order of transactions within the block becomes the network's de facto official result, provided that all proposed transactions are valid and include the necessary signatures from the transaction originators.

 In case the foregoing is not clear: